Codecademy/docs/content/open-source/concepts/node-js/node-js.md

 Node packages are a convenient way to share modules between Node developers.
 The service [npm](https://www.codecademy.com/resources/docs/javascript/npm) is the default package manager for Node; it becomes available after Node is installed.

-npm allows access to the hundreds of thousands of open-source packages available.
+npm allows access to the many open-source packages available.

 In addition to npm, [Yarn](https://yarnpkg.com/en/) is gaining popularity as another JS package manager.

 ## Node Versions

-Node's major releases aim to support the latest JS features including ES6/ES2015 and beyond without transpilation.
+Node's major releases aim to support the latest JS features including ES2015 (ES6) and beyond without transpiling to an earlier JS version at runtime.
 A resource called [node.green](http://node.green/) provides a list of supported JS features in different versions of Node.

 ### Version Management

-As with any major release of software, top-level Node releases (8.x, 7.x, etc.) sometimes introduce breaking changes in applications built in older versions of the environment.
+As with any major release of software, top-level Node releases (8.x, 7.x, etc.) sometimes introduce error-causing changes in applications built in older versions of the environment.
 A version manager can be used to switch between multiple versions of Node on a single computer.

 There are two version managers that provide this functionality: [nvm (Node Version Manager)](https://github.com/creationix/nvm) and [n](https://github.com/tj/n) (which can be installed as an npm package).